fmalina/revisions-blocl/activism/treasureislands.md

 Company law statutes in the Cayman Islands come from English law as far back as 1862 – with certain democratic provisions removed – one of which means that frequently the directors of hedge funds or mutual funds are indemnified from litigation.
-‘So you can’t be sued for negligence.
+‘So you can't be sued for negligence.
 Suppose I’m liquidating a fund and $200 million is gone.
-Why shouldn’t I be able to sue them?
-The directors are steering the ship, but when it sinks they can’t be sued.’
+Why shouldn't I be able to sue them?
+The directors are steering the ship, but when it sinks they can't be sued.’

 But these havens levy no tax on those profits.
 To this day, accounting standards effectively hide this kind of trickery, letting companies shovel results from